MAIN & MINI CAMP

 Campers often rate the cabin experience as the most meaningful part of their week.
 Two counselors stay in each cabin with 8-12 campers.
 Cabin groups stick together through much of the day, including meals, rest hour, many evening activities, and time before bed each night.
 Cabin time is a great opportunity to play cards, tell stories, and make friends.

 Each morning campers will have the opportunity to choose two hobbies.
 These are 45 minute sessions where campers can develop a skill.
-Options may include: archery, kayaking, dance, arts & crafts, sailing, fishing, basketball, ultimate frisbee, nature hike, orienteering, snorkeling, fire building, log rolling, soccer, and more!
+Options may include: archery, kayaking, dance, arts & crafts, sailing, fishing, basketball, ultimate frisbee, nature hikes, snorkeling, fire building, log rolling, soccer, and more!

-Often the highlight of the day, the whole camp comes together each evening for a campfire, skit night, dance, or Friendship Fire.
+The whole camp comes together each evening for a campfire, skit night, dance, or our closing ceremony, the Friendship Fire.
 The dance is always high energy and campers are welcome to wear goofy clothes.
-Cabin groups will spend one evening doing their own special activity together.
+On one of the nights, cabin groups will spend the evening doing their own special activity together.

 The Mud Hike